KomarDL/traceroute/README.md

 # Traceroute
-Analogue of tracert on C using raw sockets
+Analogue of tracert in C using raw sockets